- International Fees

 - Departmental approval needed

-Enrolment is restricted to students accepted into the Bachelor of Business Administration Degree Program, Option 2 – Marketing Brand Management and Consumer Insights.
-Registration approval is automatically given upon full acceptance into the part-time program.
-This course will be weekly synchronous online meetings Tuesdays 6:30-9:30pm.
+Enrolment is restricted to students accepted into the Flexible Learning (formerly Part-Time) BBA Degree Program, Option 2 – Marketing Brand Management and Consumer Insights.
+Registration approval is automatically given upon acceptance into the program.
+This is an online course with weekly Zoom lectures/labs on Wednesday evenings.

 Upon successful completion of this course, the student will be able to: